LeChatP/RootAsRole/book/src/knowledge/command_match.md

    1. if no root is disabled, A role with root setgid is less privileged than one that set multiple gid, particularly using root group
    1. A role that enables root privileges is less privileged than one which disables root privileges (see "no-root" feature)
    1. A role that disables the Bounding set feature in RootAsRole is less privileged than one that enables it
+   1. user assignment is more precise than the combination of group assignment
+   1. the combination of group assignment is more precise than single group assignment

 After these step, if two roles are conflicting, these roles are considered equal (only the environment variables are different), so configurator is being warned that roles could be in conflict and these could not be reached without specifing precisely the role to choose (with `--role` option).
 In such cases, we highly recommend to review the design of the configured access control.